prakashdk/python-practice/README.md

 -uid uname
      The same thing as -user uname for compatibility with GNU find.
 GNU find imposes a restriction that uname is numeric, while find(1) does not.

--size n[ckMGTP]
+-size n[ckMG]
      True if the file's size, rounded up, in 512-byte blocks is n.
      If n is followed by a c, then the primary is true if the file's size is n bytes (characters).
-Similarly if n is followed by a scale indicator then the file's size is compared to n scaled as: k       kilobytes (1024 bytes)
+     Similarly if n is followed by a scale indicator then the file's size is compared to n scaled as: c       bytes
+     k       kilobytes (1024 bytes)
      M       megabytes (1024 kilobytes)
      G       gigabytes (1024 megabytes)